ashishakr1968/northstar-hiring/docs/ai-prompts.md

 these issues during my own Render deployment.
 If you're getting a 500 on first load, check these three things before digging into stack traces.

-## What I'd do differently next time

-- Start with `lifespan` instead of `on_event` to avoid the deprecation warnings entirely.
-- Set the database path env var locally too, so `export DATABASE_PATH=pipeline.db` becomes second nature and I won't forget it on Render.
-- Write the AI prompts as I go, not after the fact.
-It's much easier to capture the reasoning while it's fresh than to retroactively explain why I made certain schema choices.